thefnordling/homelab-duo-proxy/README.md

 # homelab-duo-proxy
 i use freeipa to provide identity services in my homelab.
 I am hoping to use duo for mfa/2fa in the homelab, this will be a containerized build of the duo auth proxy

+# this is a work in progress - i haven't gotten the RADIUS stuff set up yet.

 # installation

 summarized from [the duo docs](https://duo.com/docs/authproxy-reference#installation)